 As CEO of an innovation-training firm, I engage audiences all over the world on the topics of change and innovation.
 When I ask them what they spend their day doing, I hear the same answer: meetings and emails.
 From leaders to frontline employees, everyone is so mired in these two tasks that there’s zero time for strategic imagination, creativity, or high-value work.

 If emails and meetings are what hold us back from creating a culture of change and innovation—and I’m convinced that they do—how can we reduce their role in our workday so we can make room for more meaningful work?
-We can start by making small changes to our existing habits around emails and meetings.

 - Kill stupid meetings like Sprint did.
 Upon review of every meeting held in 1 year—from standing and weekly status meetings to events, off sites, and team gatherings—Sprint eliminated 30% of them.
 Conduct your own meeting audit and do away with meetings that don’t add value or have outlived their original objective.